Northern grasshopper mouse

-Background information
+Description

-The northern grasshopper mouse is found in North America, but primarily in dry areas.
-They are similar in body size to other mice; on average they are 164 mm long and about 35 g in weight.
-The tail is most often less than 30% of the total body length, whereas other mice tend to have longer tails adding to long body lengths.
-The grasshopper mouse is a reddish-black/grey color with white hair on the belly.
+The northern grasshopper mouse is found in North America, primarily in dry areas.
+They are stocky: on average they are 164 mm long and about 35 g in weight.
+The tail is often less than 30% of the total body length, whereas other mice tend to have longer tails.
+It has two main color phases: grayish (or black in northeastern bits of its range) and cinnamon with white below.
 Unlike most rodents, this one has a mostly carnivorous diet mainly consisting of small insects, other mice, and even snakes; no more than a quarter of its diet is plant-based.
-This rodent is also nocturnal.
-Throughout the night, the grasshopper mouse makes high-pitched noises to claim its territory.
+Vegetation is consumed in greatest amounts around midwinter.
+This rodent is also nocturnal and especially active on moonless or cloudy nights.
+Throughout the night, the grasshopper mouse makes high-pitched noises, performed with a raised nose and opened mouth to claim its territory.
+It's preyed on primarily by hawks, owls, coyotes, and snakes.

 Habitat

 This grasshopper mouse can be found in prairies with low grass, dry areas, and also pasture lands of the central and southwestern parts of the United States.
 O. leucogaster has been known to associate positively with black-tailed prairie dogs, possibly due to their preference for disturbed areas, suitable habitat in the form of burrows, or food supply.
 The northern grasshopper mouse lives in burrows underground, by either digging its own or inhabiting burrows that have been disowned.
-These mice have a system of multiple burrows, with each burrow serving a different function.
-The nest burrow is the primary area of activity during the day; since they are nocturnal, they do not need to be in a burrow during the night.
+These mice have a system of multiple burrows, each one serving a different function.
+The nest burrow is the primary area of activity during the day.
 To keep moisture in during the day, they close up the opening.
-A retreat burrow serves for quick escape from predators.
+A retreat burrow serves as a quick escape from predators.
 Its design is about 10 inches into the ground at a 45° angle.
 The cache burrow is used for storing seeds.
 The signpost burrows are small and filled with glandular secretions that mark the boundaries of their territory.
 All of these burrows are found within a large area of territory.